dxahtepb/itmo-multithread/lab3/README.md

-## Lab 2 Parallel Jacobi linear systems solver with MPI
+## Lab 3 Parallel Quicksort with MPI

 Requirements:
 * gcc (9+ for stable std::filesystem and c++17)